Occupational Therapy Premasters Training:

 The Kennedy Krieger Institute Department of Occupational Therapy offers clinical training placements for students currently pursuing a graduate level degree in occupational therapy.
 These placements provide clinical experience and typically occur in the student’s final year.
 The length of the affiliation is determined by AOTA guidelines, which typically consists of a 12-week affiliation. (an OT student typically completes two 12-week affiliations and Kennedy Krieger accepts students who are completing their 2nd Level 2 placement).

 Training can occur at various sites within the Institute ( on or off-site locations) and is usually determined by an informal phone or in-person interview, typically done at least 6 months before start date.
 The final placement takes into account both the student’s level of interest and the availability within the desired setting.
-Some of the sites available include the following: inpatient, outpatient (on-site and satellite), Center for Autism and Related disorders, Spinal cord program (inpatient and outpatient), Feeding (inpatient and outpatient), STP- intensive day outpatient rehab, Community Rehab, Child and Family Support Program and the Kennedy Krieger schools.
+Some of the sites available include the following: inpatient, outpatient (on-site and satellite), Center for Autism Services, Science and Innovation, Spinal cord program (inpatient and outpatient), Feeding (inpatient and outpatient), STP- intensive day outpatient rehab, Community Rehab, Child and Family Support Program and the Kennedy Krieger schools.
 Occupational therapists at Kennedy Krieger evaluate and treat children and adults with brain and spinal cord injury and musculoskeletal disorders.
 Other areas include: children with Developmental Delay, ADHD, Autism and Cerebral Palsy. (to name a few.)
 The student therapist will share a caseload with their supervisor.
 All occupational therapists within the Kennedy Institute are licensed by the state of Maryland.
-To learn more about the department please visit https:www.kennedykrieger.org/departments-medical-specialties/occupational-therapy-department.
+Please visit the department's website to learn more.

 There are a variety of weekly training opportunities available, depending on student placement.
 These include daily patient and family contact, staff meetings, in-service trainings, clinical rounds and interdisciplinary trainings.
 Occupational therapy students are also able to gain experience by observing and shadowing many other programs within the Institute.
 Some opportunities include following interdisciplinary specialty clinics like Feeding clinic, Spina Bifida clinic, Rehab clinic, Assistive Technology clinic, Seating and Positioning clinic, Splinting, Infant Neurodevelopment clinic and Oral Motor clinic.